AliCampbellKhaya/Programming-Languages/README.md

 * [I designed a strict typing system](#Typing)

 ## Parser
+All code for the parsing project is in the rust file [Parser](Parser/src/parser.rs)

 ## Evaluator
+All code for the evaluating project is in the rust file [Evaluator](Evaluator/src/evaluator.rs)

 ## Typing
+All code for the typing project [Typing](Typing/src/evaluator.rs)

 ## Credit
 Project Details Copyright Rose Bohrer 2023 \